gorostuck/cli-games/README.md

 # shitty-cli-games
 A bunch of games with questionable quality and effort put into them.

 - SQRTCALC: Approximate the square root of a number.
+(DONE)
+- NCURSOR : Shoot things in ncursers.